 His works have been included

-in the last four volumes (2 through 5) of North Light Books'
+in the last eight volumes (2 through 9) of the ongoing series

-ongoing series of monographs, Strokes of Genius: The Best of
+from North Light Books, Strokes of Genius: The Best of Drawing,

-his works are also included in the recent private publication
+and three of his works are also included in the recent private

-of American Coastal Art: The Collection of Charles J. and Irene
+publication of American Coastal Art: The Collection of Charles

-Hamm, which spotlights their highly prized collection of 18th
+J. and Irene Hamm, which spotlights their highly prized collection

 Since the opening of